Covid cases rise by 278 in Scotland with 23 in north-east - Evening Express

 Covid-19 cases in north-east have risen by 23 in the past 24 hours, the latest figures show.

-Across the same timeframe, case numbers in Scotland have also risen by 278, with three deaths recorded.
+Across the same timeframe, case numbers in Scotland have also risen by 178, with two deaths recorded.

-Figures published earlier today also show that the number of people who have died in Scotland with Covid-19 listed on their death certificate has now exceeded the 10,000 mark at 10,031.
+Of the new cases recorded by NHS Grampian, 15 were identified in Moray with five in Aberdeen City.

 Coronavirus in Scotland – track the spread in these charts and maps